 Silver Meadow Estates: Built in 1996, Silver Meadow Estates consists of 49 duplexes, 19 of which are owner-occupied and 30 are rental units.
-These were funded by a public/private partnership in conjunction with a developer housing obligation.
+These units were funded by a public/private partnership in conjunction with a developer's housing obligation.

 The Line Condos: Line Condos were built by Mountainlands Community Housing Trust in 2006.
 This affordable housing development includes 22 one and two-bedroom, owner-occupied condos.

 Silver Star Plaza Condos: Built in 2008, there are a total of 20 owner-occupied affordable units consisting of studios, one, and two-bedroom condos.
 These units were built by a private developer in fulfillment of their housing obligation.

 Prospector Square Condos: The Prospector Square Condos are part of a large multi-building project built in the 1970s.
 In 2009, 23 studio units were purchased to fulfill a developer housing obligation.
 The units were recently purchased by the City to renovate and provide transit housing.